OnePlus 12R vs Google Pixel 8

 Frequently Asked Questions

-OnePlus 12R excels if you value exceptional battery life (5,500mah) with very fast 80w charging (us).
-Google Pixel 8 is better if you prioritize unprecedented 7 years of full os and security updates.
-Pick based on your budget and daily use.
+OnePlus 12R is the better choice if you prioritize exceptional battery life (5,500mah) with very fast 80w charging (us).
+Google Pixel 8 wins if you value unprecedented 7 years of full os and security updates.
+Both are rated highly (4.3★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure